JoshuaOD/Projects/FAANG/README.md

 ## Data

-We'll be scraping [Basketball Reference](https://www.basketball-reference.com/) to get our data in the project; shown at the beginning (`Predict Stocks using Monte Carlo Simulation.ipynb`).
+We'll be using an API to scrape data from [Yahoo Finance](https://uk.finance.yahoo.com/); shown at the beginning (`Predict Stocks using Monte Carlo Simulation.ipynb`).

 For more info on the [Yahoo Finance API](https://pypi.org/project/yfinance/)